Skullcandyyy/Skullcandyyy/README.md

 # 💫 About Me:
 Aspiring AI/ML and Full Stack Developer with experience in Python, Streamlit, LangChain, frontend/backend<br>development, and RAG-based AI applications.
-Skilled in building web applications, chatbot systems, and solving<br>real-world problems using modern technologies. .<br>
+Skilled in building web applications, chatbot systems, and solving<br>real-world problems using modern technologies.<br>

 ## 🌐 Socials: